What is GS-441524, and Why Isn't It “Legal” (Still)?

 GS-441524 is an effective treatment for FIP and is widely used despite no official FDA approval due to Gilead's refusal to license this drug for veterinary use.
 This includes the new prescribable oral compounds.

-As many people report, the FDA is NOT to blame for the lack of an available, prescribable cure.
-Therefore, it's unfair to scrutinize parents seeking off-market FIP treatment often at their veterinarian's recommendation.
-The ethical nature of their oath drives many veterinarians to advise their clients to find it.
-Cat owners desperately want to save their beloved family pet and have no choice but to find it themselves.
+The FDA is NOT to blame for the lack of an available, prescribable cure—although you will find people posting that they are.
+It's unfair to scrutinize parents who seek off-market FIP treatment (often at their veterinarian's recommendation).
+The ethical nature of their oath drives many veterinarians to advise their clients to find it by joining FIP support groups.
+Cat owners desperately want to save their beloved family pets and, in most instances, have to find them themselves.

 Gilead Sciences holds the patent, aka "the key" to curing tens of thousands of cats globally.
 However, they chose not to proceed with FDA approval to make it legally available to prescribing veterinarians after the successful UC Davis 2017 drug trial.
 Here's their reasoning: